nazaninsbr/python-lists-lab-data-science-intro-000/README.md

 # Lists Lab

+## My Changes

+completed the lab and commited the changed index.ipynb file

 ### Introduction

 Ok, so now that we have a sense of how to read from a list and alter a list in Python, let's put this knowledge to use.